Etongxue/onemanager-pan/readme.md

 ### How to Install

 > 1. Click the "+" or "Create Repl", find template "PHP Web Server" (via input "php"), input a name for your project in "Title" or left it default, Click the "+ Create Repl".
-> 2. After done, input `git clone https://github.com/qkqpttgf/OneManager-php && mv -b OneManager-php/* ./ && mv -b OneManager-php/.[^.]* ./ && rm -rf *~ && rm -rf OneManager-php` to Console or Shell on the right, press "Enter" to run it.
+> 2. After done, input `git clone https://github.com/Etongxue/onemanager-pan && mv -b onemanager-pan/* ./ && mv -b onemanager-pan/.[^.]* ./ && rm -rf *~ && rm -rf onemanager-pan` to Console or Shell on the right, press "Enter" to run it.
 > 3. Click the green button "Run", it will show the web page on the right, you can open it in a new tab or window.

 ---